docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

 ![Copying the repository URL](/images/blog/github-copying-repository-url.png)

-* In Git Bash (or another Git client), go to the directory to which you want to clone the repository.
+* In Git Bash (or another Git client), go to the directory where you want to create the local clone of your fork.
 * Enter the following command and press Enter:

         ~> git clone https://github.com/[YOUR-USERNAME]/[YOUR-FORK-NAME]